raspberrypilearning/pick-your-favourite/en/step_4.md

 --- /task ---

-Next you will add the colours, classes and code for the second and third content slots.
-You are going to have a whole webpage that changes, not just one slot!
+Next, you will add the colours, classes, and code for the second and third content slots.
+Then you will have a whole webpage that changes, not just one slot!